How to fix an iPhone that’s not connecting to Wi-Fi

 Drag the slider from left to right to power off your device.

-Turn your iPhone back on by holding the On/Off button until the Apple logo appears.
+Turn your iPhone back on by holding the power button until the Apple logo appears.

 Here’s how to restart your iPad:

-Press and hold the Top button on your iPad and then press and hold either of the volume buttons until the power-off slider appears.
+Simultaneously press and hold the power button and either volume button until the power-off slider appears.

 Drag the slider from left to right to power off your device.